-The Fund is a private equity real estate, qualified opportunity zone fund designed specifically to invest into, renovate and improve, and subsequently manage underperforming and often under-maintained market rate, workforce multifamily properties in the Mid-Atlantic region.
+The Fund is a private equity real estate, qualified opportunity zone fund designed specifically to invest into, renovate and improve, and subsequently manage underperforming and often under-maintained market rate, workforce multifamily properties in the Mid-Atlantic region of the United States.

 - Provide investors with 14% projected net returns, including the distribution of an average annual cash-on-cash income yield of almost 10% that should be shielded from income taxes by depreciation, while allowing qualified investors to capitalize on the tax benefits of the Opportunity Zone Program.

-Historically, institutional and HNW commercial real estate investment capital has targeted large investments in properties serving affluent communities located within the top dozen metropolitan areas.
-As a result, properties in most LMI communities (as all Opportunity Zones are) has not seen a major capital infusion in over 40 years.
-The situation has become especially dire for affordable housing in these communities where the average vintage is the early 1970s.
+Historically, institutional and HNW commercial real estate investment capital has targeted large investments in properties serving affluent communities located within the top dozen metropolitan areas across the United States.
+As a result, properties in most LMI communities (as all Opportunity Zones are) have not seen a major capital infusion in over 40 years.
+The situation has become especially dire for affordable housing in workforce communities where the average vintage is the early 1970s.
 Over the last 20 years, for every new unit of affordable housing built, two units have been lost to age or neglect.
-As the housing stock which is affordable for workers and their families earning 60%-100% of average median income has been shrinking, the workforce population has been expanding resulting in a severe housing crisis.
-That crisis continues to deepen with each passing year.
+Concurrently, the workforce population, comprised of people and families earning 60%-100% of their state’s average median income (“AMI”), has been expanding.
+Not surprisingly because growing demand is being confronted by shrinking supply, a severe workforce housing crisis now exists and is continuing to deepen with each passing year.
 The consensus among housing researchers has become that renovating aging and under-maintained properties offers the most effective method for stabilizing housing and improving community resiliency for LMI communities.

 The planned capital improvements made to the portfolio properties should directly and positively impact tens of thousands of people living in Opportunity Zones throughout Virginia, North Carolina, and the other target areas.
 By renovating properties, the Fund strategy can prevent thousands of units within the focus area from being lost to the market, thereby significantly improving housing stability for residents and resiliency for their communities.